qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 To stop measuring, click your right mouse button.

-Note that you can use the drop-down list near the total to interactively change the measurement units while measuring ('Meters', 'Kilometers', 'Feet', 'Yards', 'Miles', 'Nautical miles', 'Centimeters', 'Millimeters', 'Degrees', 'Map units').
+Note that you can use the drop-down list near the total to interactively change the measurement units while working with the measure tool ('Meters', 'Kilometers', 'Feet', 'Yards', 'Miles', 'Nautical miles', 'Centimeters', 'Millimeters', 'Degrees', 'Map units').
 This unit is kept for the widget until a new project is created or another project is opened.